Dotsgo/spicetify-unplayable-tracks-playlist/README.md

 Right click a playlist in your library, or open the playlist and click the three dots (...) button to open the context menu.

-Click the menu option reading "Playlist from Unplayable (Unavailable) Tracks" and a notification should appear to indicate that the script has started.
+Click the menu option reading "Playlist from Unplayable (Unavailable) Tracks" or the one reading "Remove Unplayable (Unavailable) Tracks" and a notification should appear to indicate that the script has started.
 After completion, another notification will appear indicating success or failure.

 Running is fast and shouldn't take more than a few seconds for a playlist of ~10,000 mostly playable tracks, though if there are thousands of unplayable tracks it make take a minute.